-Speak to Mr Bruce, Mrs Kane or Mr Clark.
-Introduction Personal Development is a combination of Religious Education, Personal and Social Education and Citizenship.
+Speak to Mrs Kane, Mr Bruce or Mr Clark.
+Beliefs and Values is a combination of Religious Education, Personal and Social Education and Citizenship.

-- Support the development of physically, emotionally and socially healthy young people - Develop essential employability skills for the 21st Century - Reduce or remove barriers to learning, such as bullying, low self-esteem, unhealthy/risky behaviours - Promote British values, including democracy and prepare students to become an active member of society - Promote equality and diversity so that students respect others, as well as promoting tolerance and understanding of different religious and cultural beliefs objectives and subject content, it is our belief that these areas can and do complement each other and provide a well- balanced education for all our pupils.
-The Personal Development curriculum is a fundamental element of how we cater for the spiritual, moral, social and cultural development of our students at a classroom level.
+- Support the development of physically, emotionally and socially healthy young people - Develop essential employability skills for the 21st Century - Reduce or remove barriers to learning, such as bullying, low self-esteem, unhealthy/risky behaviours - Promote British values, including democracy and prepare students to become an active member of society - Promote equality and diversity so that students respect others, as well as promoting tolerance and understanding of different religious and cultural beliefs our students at a classroom level.

+Although each of the curriculum areas within Beliefs and Values has its own distinct aims, objectives and subject content, it is our belief that these areas can and do complement each other and provide a well- balanced education for all our pupils.
+The Beliefs and Values curriculum is a fundamental element of how we cater for the spiritual, moral, social and cultural development of